jonathan1055/rules/d7-tests/README.txt

-This files in this directory are here in order to keep track of tests that were present in Drupal 7 but have not yet been ported to Drupal 8.
+The files in this directory are here in order to keep track of tests that were present in Drupal 7 but have not yet been ported to Drupal 8.

 The tests are split into five separate files, each containing one class, because